-A Rationale for Each Assignment (Why are we doing this?)
+(Why are we doing this?)

-First, why have things to turn in at all?
-Why can't the course simply be talking about what we are experiencing?
+Why turn in something at all?
+Why can't the course simply be talking about our experiences?
 There are a couple of reasons.
 1) Some people are less inclined to "think on their feet."
 They are not external processors.
 Having assignments that can be turned in enables those people to have time to process and articulate their thoughts.
 2) Processing something before and/or after an experience and before and/or after a discussion enables a deeper level of reflection and learning.
 Pedagogical philosopher Paolo Freire calls this having a perception of our previous perception, and it is key to his liberatory pedagogy of "conscientization."
 Writing something down, or creating some kind of art invites us to clarify how we are thinking/feeling/being and then, when we reflect on that with others, we gain insight into the ways that we think/feel/be.

-For this course, there is very little reading of theological texts or historical documents -- other than the ones that you are creating.
-Instead of a primary source of scripture, or a theologian, or a historical record, the primary source is you and your ministry context and the people with whom you are in ministry.
+For this course, instead of a primary source of scripture, or a theologian, or a historical record, the primary source is you and your ministry context and the people with whom you are in ministry.
 In order to "read" these primary sources, it is helpful to "express" what you are experiencing.
 To "express" is to "press out."
-Like melting down metal in order to purify it; or sifting soil to find gold; or cleaning water through a filter, the process of reflecting once through some type of medium (written, audio, visual, embodied), then reflecting again within a trusting community enables us to recognize more clearly what and how we are thinking/feeling/being.
+Like purifying metal, sifting soil to find gold, or cleaning water through a filter, the process of reflecting once through some type of medium (written, audio, visual, embodied), then reflecting again within a trusting community enables us to recognize more clearly what and how we are thinking, feeling, being.